DoctorWkt/acwj/19_Arrays_pt1/Readme.md

 scale, add to the base address, and set as lvalue/rvalue.
 Once this was right, the existing code generator produces the right assembly output.

-In the next part of our compiler writing journey, we will do something I haven't thought of yet.
-Stay tuned!
+In the next part of our compiler writing journey, we'll add character and string literals to our language and find a way to print them out.